-.05 The actuary's best estimate of insurance mortality would depend on the life insured's age, sex, smoking habit, health, and lifestyle, plan of insurance and its benefits provided, the insurer's underwriting practice (that of its reinsurer for facultative reinsurance), including, if applicable to the policy, the absence of underwriting or less stringent underwriting for a group of simultaneously sold policies, the size of the policy, and the insurer's distribution system and other marketing practice, and would include the effect of any anti-selection.
+.05 The actuary's best estimate of insurance mortality would depend on the life insured's age, sex, smoking habit, health, and lifestyle, duration since issue of the policy, plan of insurance and its benefits provided, the insurer's underwriting practice (that of its reinsurer for facultative reinsurance), including, if applicable to the policy, the absence of underwriting or less stringent underwriting for a group of simultaneously sold policies, the size of the policy, and the insurer's distribution system and other marketing practice, and would include the effect of any anti-selection.

-- .06 If the actuary's best estimate assumption includes a secular trend toward lower mortality rates whose effect is to reduce the policy liabilities, then it is prescribed that the actuary negate that trend by an offsetting increase or decrease in what the actuary would otherwise select as a margin for adverse deviations. - .07 The low and high margins for adverse deviations for the mortality rate per 1,000 are respectively an addition of 3.75 and 15, each divided by the best estimate curtate expectation of life at the life insured's age at the balance sheet date. - .08 Selection of a higher margin for adverse deviations is appropriate if there have been 2350.01 unfavourable medical developments or if the insurer has recently changed underwriting practice, has a policy of internal replacement conducive to the rotation of older policies, or is prone to anti-selection by its field force.
+- If the actuary's best estimate assumption includes a secular trend toward lower mortality rates whose effect is to reduce the policy liabilities, then it is prescribed that the actuary negate that trend by an offsetting increase or decrease in what the actuary would otherwise select as a margin for adverse deviations. - The low and high margins for adverse deviations for the mortality rate per 1,000 are respectively an addition of 3.75 and 15, each divided by the best estimate curtate expectation of life at the life insured's projected attained age. - .08 Repealed the annuitant's age, sex, smoking habit, health, and lifestyle, size of premium, plan of annuity and its benefits provided, and whether registered or not, whether structured settlement, and whether group or individual contract.